andres039/Upcycle-Cradle-Montreal/README.md

 # Trash Panda

-The app that allows Montrealers to extend the life of discarded furniture.
-It addresses the issue of mass piles of perfectly usable items contributing to pollution.
+A web app that allows Montrealers to extend the life of discarded furniture by displaying their location on an interactive map.
+Registered users can indicate their interest in the item by claiming it and marking it as picked up.
+It addresses the issue of mass piles of perfectly usable items being sent to the landfill and contributing to pollution.

 ## Final Product